 Outreach and Promotional Opportunities.
 The publication, WCM Quarterly, features stories about our WCM member media centers and producers.
 The Quarterly is distributed in print format to state legislators and digitally to our large database of contacts.
-WCM also manages an active Facebook page and began using Twitter in 2017.
+WCM is also active on Facebook and Twitter.

 Media Center Public Search Tool.
 WCM believes one of the best ways to support our member media centers is to promote their use.
-The public can use our home page search tool to find and contact a member media center near them.
-WCM also lists some information about non-member media centers.
+The public can use our home page search button to find and contact a member media center near them.
 Members have access to the full database of information we have on media centers.

 Member Surveys.
 WCM now has an ongoing survey in the form of member station profiles.
 These profiles contain all the basic information you might want to know about other community media centers in the state.
 Targeted surveys gauge member interest in conference topics and WCM also conducts salary surveys, the most recent one was conducted in 2018.

 Member Forums and Interest Groups.
 Members can reach the entire membership with a single e-mail uploaded to the Forum.
 Members talk about technical and management issues, sell equipment, and promote uploaded programs.
 Smaller communication groups have been organized around our five Regions (Fox Valley, Dane County, Milwaukee Area, Northern, and Southern), Low-power Radio, and our committees.
 More can be formed at the request of members.
 Groups can easily communicate via email with each other and access an archive of emailed messages and files.